-In 2017, there were 20 screened in, supervised youth justice cases in Richland County
+In 2018, there were 10 screened in, supervised Youth Justice cases in Richland County

 There is a new vision for Youth Justice being implemented at the state level which encompasses a vision for accountability of youth rather than on punishment.
 This movement stems from recent research that indicates traditional sanctions such as sending youth to secure detention, often increases recidivism and pulls them deeper into the system.
 Under the new vision, the needs of victims are taken into account and clearly addressed, and stakeholders such as social workers and judges share an understanding of accountability that truly allows youth to take account for, and learn from their mistakes.
 Accountability for youth includes: repairing harm, opportunity to learn and grow, engagement in the process rather than simply the outcome, building youth support systems.
-In 2017 the state introduced this vision to counties and in the coming year, the County will have opportunities to use new documentation and assessment materials to support this vision.
+In 2018, the state introduced this vision and discussed opportunities to use new documentation and assessment materials to support this vision, however guidelines are still being implemented.